t1/deployer/README.md

 any change in the configuration should result in a restart of the whole stack and it's sufficiently easy to use the normal CLI for that.

-But we found that the abstraction layer that The Deployer provides can be useful nonetheless:
+But you may find the abstraction layer that The Deployer provides to be useful nonetheless:
 A bundle file may be more readable than a long list of CLI statements, as it is more concise and clear (e.g., xa and non-xa data sources both use the same connection uri syntax), and it provides mechanics to reuse common configuration schemes, further DRYing your code.

-OTOH you can also go for a mixed approach, i.e. use a Docker container to build the Java EE container, and then use The Deployer to configure and deploy your application(s).
+You can also go for a mixed approach, i.e. use a Docker container to build the Java EE container, and then use The Deployer to configure and deploy your application(s).
 You then have an idempotent server, not a Docker-style immutable server.

+If you want to go fully Docker style, this is not enough, as it means downloading and applying everything at boot time, which happens very often in a dynamic cloud setup, so it has to be as fast as possible;
+so it would have to be done at Docker build time;
+this is yet an [open issue](https://github.com/t1/deployer/issues/56).

 ## Building